 Holt International and Gift of Adoption Partner to Make up to $500,000 in Adoption Philanthropy Grants Available to Put Adoption in Reach for Qualified Families Adopting Vulnerable Children.

 The upfront cost of an adoption should never come between a child and a permanent, loving family

-In celebration of National Adoption Month, Holt International and Gift of Adoption today announced a partnership to reduce financial barriers to adoption for qualified families yearning to adopt vulnerable children by making up to $500,000 in adoption philanthropy grants available.
-The partnership celebrates each organization’s child-centered beliefs that every child deserves a permanent and loving home.
+In celebration of National Adoption Month, Holt International and Gift of Adoption today announced the continuation of a partnership to reduce financial barriers to adoption for qualified families yearning to adopt vulnerable children by making up to $500,000 in adoption philanthropy grants available.
+The partnership, now in its second year, celebrates each organization’s child-centered beliefs that every child deserves a permanent and loving home.

 Through its Families Not Finances campaign, Holt will provide grants of $10,000 towards the fees for adopting children they’ve identified as needing special support to be matched with a qualified family regardless of the family’s financial status.
 Holt’s $10,000 grant will go toward eliminating Holt’s agency costs for the adoption of children who have been identified as needing special support.

 Gift of Adoption will provide up to $15,000 to complete the adoption of any Holt family who has been matched with a child and needs financial assistance to bring their waiting child home.

 International adoption has changed over the decades.
 Today, most children placed with families through international adoption are older than 3 years old, members of sibling groups and have emotional or physical challenges.
 The fees for international adoption are high – as the cost of providing these services continues to rise.
 The timeline to complete international adoptions has also extended, adding to rising costs.
 In addition, the number of children who need homes has remained constant while the number of qualified families able to care for these children has declined.